Table of Contents

 We write a standalone function called primeCount() which takes the input values start and end, and also returns prime_count, which is the total number of primes found.
 Because we're writing the algorithm as a standalone function, we will have more flexibility in how we call it later; generally extracting out core logic and algorithms to their own functions usually leads to cleaner applications.

-Either extract the file from the downloads .zip file, or save the file below as primes.c:
+Either extract the file from the downloads .zip file, or save the file below as primes.c - this is our main primeCount function we will use later:

 #include <math.h>